ScottWhittaker/scottwhittaker.net/posts/colocate-images-with-post-using-eleventy/index.md

 │   └── index.md
 ```

 To colocate images with the post, we can create another directory within the `colocate-images-with-post-using-eleventy` directory; in this case I have called it `img`.
-With the `img` directory add your images.
+Add your images into this directory.

 ```shell
 posts